nibalizer/talk-code_review_for_operations/index.rst

 Forcing the Issue
 =================

-* Proposing an agressive change can force the issue
+* Proposing an aggressive change can force the issue

 .. note::